 How good are you at listening?
+Take the Dr Guffy interactive quiz.

-This interactive quiz enables you to quickly compare your own listening behaviours with behaviours normally thought to be associated with exceptionally good listening skills
+The quiz enables you to quickly compare your own listening behaviours with behaviours normally thought to be associated with exceptionally good listening skills

 Good communication skills are essential to effective business communications.
 At its core, the aim of communication is to transmit information from one person to another so that the sender and receiver understand the message in the same way.
 The responsibility for clear communication usually falls on the sender.
 But the receiver is also responsible to confirm a clear understanding of the message.
 Communication is a dynamic and cyclical process.